zou3519/blackjack-ruby/README.md

     ruby blackjack.rb

-at the commandline.
+at the command-line.
 You will be prompted for a number of human players and the starting cash for each person.
-Follow the instructions on-screen for gameplay.
+Follow the instructions on-screen for game play.

 Files
 =====================